axek/wt-media/README.md

-# Winding Tree media resources
+# Winding Tree "Web-Ready" Media Assets

-Winding Tree design elements publicly available for anyone who wants to use our brand in the right way.
+Winding Tree design elements are publicly available for anyone who wants to use our brand in the right way.

+We have removed the style guide PDF and all the editable images files from this branch, so you can easily get the most suitable assets to use on web projects.

 <img src="logo.svg?sanitize=true" alt="Winding Tree" width="300px">